 Reviser's note: RCW 74.13.020 no longer refers to "custody."
+Additional notes found at www.leg.wa.gov cers who are responsible for enforcement of fire, building, zoning, and life and safety codes.

 9A.76.020 Obstructing a law enforcement officer.
 (1) A person is guilty of obstructing a law enforcement officer if the person willfully hinders, delays, or obstructs any law enforcement officer in the discharge of his or her official powers or duties.